latent-to/developer-docs/docs/keys/proxies/pure-proxies.md

 - The proxy can **only act through its delegator**—all operations must be initiated by the delegator
 - The account is **completely isolated** and cannot escalate its own permissions

 Unlike standard proxies, where the delegate can access the delegator’s funds to execute calls on their behalf, pure proxies operate differently.
-A pure proxy account must hold its own funds, while the real account acts as an _any proxy_ for it—signing and authorizing transactions on the proxy’s behalf.
+A pure proxy account must hold its own funds, while the real account acts as an _Any proxy_ for it—signing and authorizing transactions on the proxy’s behalf.

 :::info When to use pure proxies
 Pure proxies are valuable when you want to keep your real account secure by reducing direct key exposure to the blockchain.
 They provide a keyless, flexible account that enables permissionless management and are especially effective for multisigs, since they allow updates to membership or thresholds without changing the account address.